shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2023-08-21-spark-modeling.md

 We'll continue on where we left of **[PySpark Titanic Preprocessing](https://shtrausslearning.github.io/posts/spark-preprocess/)**

 - In the last post, we focused on general preprocessing data, mostly **data cleaning**.
-- In this post, we'll focus on finishing off data preprocessing, transformation steps that a required before passing the data to the model.
+- In this post, we'll focus on finishing off data preprocessing, transformation steps that a required before passing the data to the model

 ## **Preprocessing Summary**

 Let's summarise our preprocessing stages that we did last post:

 - We learned how to drop columns that we won't be needing at all in our preprocessing using **`.drop`**
-- We learned how to extract statistical data from our dataframe, using `.select` and functions **`f.avg('column')`**
+- We learned how to extract statistical data from our dataframe, using **`.select`** and functions **`f.avg('column')`**
 - We known how to fill missing data in different columns using a single value with a dictionary; **`f.fillna({'column':'value'})`**
 - We know how to add or replace a column, using **`f.withColumn`**